tchikaraishi/osinit/README.md

 # osinit
-Change SSH settings and add a non-root user for VPS
+Change SSH settings and create a non-root user for ConoHa CentOS 7.1.